ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 #### orml-tokens pallet EDs

 Currently assets are being stored in `orml-tokens` pallet which require Existential Deposits in stored asset.
-So currently they cannot store no sufficient assets.
+So currently they cannot store no sufficient assets, unlike parity assets hub pallet.

 There are solutions possible.